CABINET OF CURIOSITIES

 You might notice it while climbing the stairs, or from the upper landings.
 You might catch it from your seat at the bar, glimpsed between bottles and glassware.
 Wherever you encounter it, the effect is the same.
 It makes you look twice.

-This is the Cabinet of Curiosities, a large-scale hand-painted mural by Lisa King.
-It’s not a literal cabinet, and it’s not confined by frames.
-Instead, it’s a layered, vertical canvas of surreal imagery and symbolic fragments, stacked across the building’s internal void like a dreamscape assembled over time.
+This is the Cabinet of Curiosities, a large-scale hand-painted mural by Australian artist Lisa King.
+It is not a literal cabinet, and it is not confined by frames.
+Instead, it is a layered, vertical canvas of surreal imagery and symbolic fragments, stacked across the building’s internal void like a dreamscape assembled over time.